janell-anderson/Formula-Team-App/README.md

 | CRUD functionality | H | 24 hrs| 24hrs | N/A |
 | Total |  | 30 1/2 hrs| 30 1/2 hrs | N/A |

+## Download & Localhost
+Click on the repository and then click on Formula one team app.
+On the right you will see a green button called clone or download.
+Click on it, copy the link and git clone it to your terminal desktop.
+After you do that run npm init if you have to.
+If not, do npm run dev.
+Your server will load up and will give you a localhost number.
+Go into your browser and do localhost:3000 for example and it will appear.